Gilyazetdin/cidr2ip/README.md

 How can I work with this?
 =========================

-Firstly, you should write CIDR list in file "ip.txt" Then start main.py script.
+Firstly, you should write CIDR list in file "ip.txt" and then start main.py script.